Scope of Work

 - ASTM committee D22, ISO TC 146.

-Our members range from students to early career-long professionals with a varied mix of IH/OEHS practitioners from industry, academia, government, and consulting.
+Our members range from students to early and career-long professionals, with a varied mix of IH/OEHS practitioners from industry, academia, government, and consulting.
 Our members encompass field personnel taking samples and scientists working in the laboratory.
 We also have several members from industries that manufacture the IH tools needed to be successful in the field.
 We are a friendly and active group.
 We hold regular meetings throughout the year and are very active in publishing and presenting information to IH community.

 Members can choose a level of involvement that fits their schedule by:

 - Presenting at AIHCE either as an education session or as part of a PDC.